Astros clinch AL West with 7-1 win over Mariners

 George Springer and Carlos Correa also homered for the Astros, who won their first division title since 2001 and seventh overall.
 The Astros become the first team in major league history to win titles in three divisions after previously winning the NL West and NL Central.

+As the Astros celebrated Sunday's accomplishment, they were quick to point out that they want to finish the regular season strong to try and gain home-field advantage in the postseason b'y finishing with the best record in the AL. Houston led the AL for most of the season, but Cleveland moved ahead with its recent 22-game winning streak.

+"For us, this is just the beginning," Correa said.
+"We are just getting started."

-Houston has reached the postseason three times as a wild-card team since winning last winning its division in 2001 with a team that included Seattle manager Scott Servais.
-The Astros will return to the playoffs for the second time in three seasons after ending a 10-year postseason drought with their trip in 2015.
+Houston has reached the postseason three times as a wild-card team since winning last winning its division in 2001 — with a team that included Seattle manager Scott Servais.
+The Astros will return to the playoffs for the second time in three seasons after ending a 10-year postseason drought in 2015.

+Owner Jim Crane, who bought the team in 2011 and oversaw rebuilding, reveled in the celebration.

+"I had a little tear in my eye," he said.
+"This has been a long time coming.
+It was our goal from the get-go to work hard at it, build the team and we have a really good ball club."

+For the few players still on the team who endured the really lean years, winning the first division title in 16 years was even more special.

+"It means a lot because I was here when we lost 100 games three years in a row," Jose Altuve said.
+"Now I'm part of some winning teams and that means a lot to me."

 Verlander (13-8) retired his first seven batters before Ben Gamel homered into the right-center bullpen in the third.
-He allowed just two singles after that to improve to 3-0 since he was acquired from Detroit on Aug.
-31. Verlander walked one and raised his strikeout total with Houston to 26 in three games.
+He allowed just two singles after that to improve to 3-0 with a 0.86 ERA since the trade.
+Verlander walked one and raised his strikeout total with Houston to 26 in three games.

+"We knew we were going to have to keep it close because we probably weren't going to get a lot off Verlander," Servais said.
+"Obviously, he was really good again today."

-Houston had trouble stringing hits together until the fifth inning, when Yuli Gurriel singled and homered off Andrew Moore (1-4) to straightaway center for a 2-1 lead.
+Houston had trouble stringing hits together until the fifth inning, when Yuli Gurriel singled and Fisher homered to straightaway center off Andrew Moore (1-4) for a 2-1 lead.

 Springer singled and Moore got two outs before being replaced by James Pazos.
 Gonzalez sent his fourth pitch off the wall in left field for his 22nd home run to make it 4-1.